sulfo/xml-sitemap-feed/readme.txt

 Go to [Suggest News Content for Google News](http://www.google.com/support/news_pub/bin/request.py?contact_type=suggest_content) and submit your website info as detailed as possible there.
 Give them the URL(s) of your fresh new Google News Sitemap in the text field 'Other' at the bottom.

 You will also want to add the sitemap to your [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) to check its validity and performance.
 Create an account if you don't have one yet.

+= I'm using WP Super Cache but the feed is not cached =

+Even though the WP Super Cache time-stamp at the bottom of the feed source shows just fine, reloading the sitemap will show a new (different) timestamp.
+This is true for all feeds, not just the sitemap feed provided by this plugin.

+Even though WP Super Cache is not able to create a static copy of feeds, it still does caching via the legacy WP Cache and in PHP mode with the '304 Not Modified browser caching' option enabled your sitemap speed will benefit greatly.

 = My Google News Sitemap is empty! =